shpml/fundamentals/03_chapter/02_lesson.md

 # CSS Color

-In this lesson, we'll learn about working with various CSS color and text methods to add flare to our websites!
+In this lesson, we'll learn about working with various CSS color and text methods to add flair to our websites!
 Check out the videos below before we dive into some code challenges.

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/2vazcm3j1l?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

 #### More on CSS Colors

-While color names work fine when you're just starting out, there are a number of reasons you'll want to switch over to a more advanced system.
-Why?
-First, because color names are rendered differently by different browsers.
-Secondly, there are only 147 color names accepted as standard, meaning your options are going to be pretty limited.
-Instead, you'll want to use either RGB or hexadecimal codes.
+While color names work fine when you're just starting to code, there are a number of reasons to switch over to a more advanced system.
+First, because color names render differently in different browsers.
+Second, there are only 147 color names accepted as standard, meaning your options are pretty limited.
+Instead, you'll want to use either RGB or hexadecimal (Hex) codes.
 Both of these are built on a system of entering values for the colors red, green, and blue.

 By mixing different intensities of these three colors, you can create millions of different colors and shades.
 Intensity values range from 0 (no intensity) to 255 (full intensity) in the RGB system.

-In a decimal (10) system, the values each digit can have run from 0 up to 9.
+In a decimal (10) system, the values for each digit can run from 0 up to 9.
 In a hexadecimal (16) system, we use the letters A through F to extend that range; A is 10, B is 11, C is 12, and so on.
-For example, the number sixty-three is written in decimal as `63` (6 x 10 + 3 x 1); in hexadecimal, it's written as `3F` (3 x 16 + F x 1, where F is 15).
+For example, the number 63 is written in decimal as `63` (6 x 10 + 3 x 1).
+In hexadecimal, it is written as `3F` (3 x 16 + F x 1, where F is 15).

-Coming back to RGB, each pair of characters in an RGB hex code (e.g., `#46A529` -> `46`, `A5`, `29`) represents a color level between 0 (`00`) and 255 (`FF`) for red, green, or blue, respectively.
+Coming back to RGB, each pair of characters in an RGB hexadecimal code (e.g., `#46A529` -> `46`, `A5`, `29`) represents a color level between 0 (`00`) and 255 (`FF`) for red, green, or blue, respectively.

-The format for color names, RGB, and hexadecimal should look like the following, respectively:
+The format for color names, RGB, and hexadecimal should appear like so:

 ```css
 p {